 - Buff the floor with a dry microfiber.

-Damp-mop your floor using water or a cleaning mixture as minimally as possible.
-A sprayer is a good option – so spray a section at a time as you clean it before going to the next part.
+Once you’ve used your laminate clear mix, damp-mop your floor using water or a minimal cleaning mixture.
+A sprayer is also a good option—spray a section at a time as you clean it before going to the next part.

 Do not steam clean your laminate floor as steam is too hot and will strip away the shiny finish on your laminate floor.